bitnami/containers/containers/zookeeper/README.md

 ## Using Docker Compose

 When not specified, Docker Compose automatically sets up a new network and attaches all deployed services to that network.
 However, we will explicitly define a new `bridge` network named `app-tier`.
-In this example we assume that you want to connect to the Zookeeper server from your own custom application image which is identified in the following snippet by the service name `myapp`.
+In this example we assume that you want to connect to the ZooKeeper server from your own custom application image which is identified in the following snippet by the service name `myapp`.

 ```yaml
 version: '2'